Title: Army Sergeant, World War I; police officer

 Plot Location: Section 129, Lot 44

-Perhaps being swept up with the general “war fever” of 1917 prompted William to enlist in the Pennsylvania National Guard on July 30.
-Whatever his motivation, it must have been extremely compelling to part with his home, large family, and job.
-At nearly 39 years of age upon enlistment, he was significantly more mature than the typical soldier, whose average age was in the mid-20s.
+Perhaps being swept up with the general “war fever” of 1917 prompted Bill to enlist in the Pennsylvania National Guard on July 20.
+But he wasn’t a mere teenager looking for adventure.
+At nearly 39 years of age, he was significantly more mature than the typical soldier, and knew it would be difficult to leave his wife and such a large family.
 In August the Guard was nationalized as part of the 28th Infantry Division.

-[William also had a flair for writing, keeping a 900-page journal while he was on the ground in France.
-Those notes have been transcribed and edited by Bruce Jarvis (from whom this Notable life story was derived) and Stephen Badgley, and published in book form as Over There With Private Graham in 2018.]
+[Bill also had a flair for writing, keeping a 900-page journal while he was on the ground in France.
+A century later, those notes were transcribed and edited by Bruce Jarvis (from whom this Notable life story was derived) and Stephen Badgley.
+They were published in book form as Over There With Private Graham in 2018.]

-After the war, William resumed his career as a mounted patrolman with the Department of Public Safety, where he remained until his retirement in the late 1930s.
-This photo
+After the war, Bill resumed his career as a mounted patrolman with the Department of Public Safety, where he remained until his retirement in the late 1930s.
+He was in the mounted patrol at one time, as shown in this photo.

 The long separation in France during the war must have taken its toll on his marriage to Rebecca.
 It ended in divorce in 1920.
 He remarried in 1922 and five additional children came from that union, four girls and a boy.
 His last child was born in 1933 when William was 54.

-adventure.
+Bill died in Franklinville, New Jersey in 1940, 22 years after living through that gruesome overseas conflict.
 The death certificate indicates complications after a head injury.
-Family oral history has it that the injury was the result of being assaulted and robbed on his way home after winning a sizable amount of cash from gambling.
+The family’s oral history has it that the injury was the result of being assaulted and robbed on his way home after winning a sizable amount of cash from gambling.

 Support the Friends of Mount Moriah